 iStock/Jacob Ammentorp Lund

 While nutritionists agree that there is no magic food to revving up your metabolism, getting enough exercise, especially the right kind of exercise, is key.
 Experts suggest strength training two or three times to build lean muscle mass.
 “A pound of muscle burns up to nine times more calories than a pound of fat,” says nutritionist Lisa Stollman.
 “Lifting weights is a great way to build muscle mass.”
 However, the point is not just to build lean muscle mass, but to maintain it.
 “As we age, we start to lose muscle,” says Pincus.
 “Strength training not only builds muscle groups to burn more calories, but also helps preserve them and prevent loss.”
-But skip these fitness moves that can work against you.
+Check out these other nutritionist-approved ways to speed up your metabolism.